Thirteen Colonies: Southern colonies

 Colony of Virginia, established in 1607 as a proprietary colony; chartered as a royal colony in 1624.

 Province of Maryland, established 1632 as a proprietary colony.

 Province of North Carolina, previously part of the Carolina province (see below) until 1712; chartered as a royal colony in 1729.

 Province of South Carolina, previously part of the Carolina province (see below) until 1712; chartered as a royal colony in 1729.

 Province of Georgia, established as a proprietary colony in 1732; royal colony from 1752.

-The Province of Carolina was initially chartered in 1629 and initial settlements were established after 1651.
-That charter was voided in 1660 by Charles II and a new charter was issued in 1663, making it a proprietary colony.
-The Carolina province was divided into separate proprietary colonies, north and south in 1712.
+The Province of Carolina was initially chartered in 1629, and initial settlements were established after 1651.
+That charter was voided in 1660 by Charles II, and a new charter was issued in 1663, making it a proprietary colony.
+The Carolina province was divided into separate proprietary colonies, north and south, in 1712, before both became royal colonies in 1729.

 Earlier, along the coast, the Roanoke Colony was established in 1585, re-established in 1587, and found abandoned in 1590.

 17th century

 Southern colonies

-The first successful English colony was Jamestown, established May 14, 1607, near Chesapeake Bay.
+The first British colony was Jamestown, established on May 14, 1607, near Chesapeake Bay.
 The business venture was financed and coordinated by the London Virginia Company, a joint-stock company looking for gold.
-Its first years were extremely difficult, with very high death rates from disease and starvation, wars with local Native Americans, and little gold.
+Its first years were extremely difficult, with very high death rates from disease and starvation, wars with local Indians, and little gold.
 The colony survived and flourished by turning to tobacco as a cash crop.

-In 1632, King Charles I granted the charter for Province of Maryland to Cecil Calvert, 2nd Baron Baltimore.
+In 1632, King Charles I granted the charter for the Province of Maryland to Cecil Calvert, 2nd Baron Baltimore.
 Calvert's father had been a prominent Catholic official who encouraged Catholic immigration to the English colonies.
 The charter offered no guidelines on religion.

 The Province of Carolina was the second attempted English settlement south of Virginia, the first being the failed attempt at Roanoke.
 It was a private venture, financed by a group of English Lords Proprietors who obtained a Royal Charter to the Carolinas in 1663, hoping that a new colony in the south would become profitable like Jamestown.
-Carolina was not settled until 1670, and even then the first attempt failed because there was no incentive for emigration to that area.
+Carolina was not settled until 1670, and even then, the first attempt failed because there was no incentive for emigration to that area.
 Eventually, however, the Lords combined their remaining capital and financed a settlement mission to the area led by Sir John Colleton.
-The expedition located fertile and defensible ground at what became Charleston, originally Charles Town for Charles II of England.
+The expedition located fertile and defensible ground at Charleston, originally Charles Town for Charles II of England.